What is Depression?

 EPA short for eicosapentaenoic acid is another integral component of Omega 3 fatty acid — derived out of fish oil.
 EPA is found to be more helpful than DHA to treat depression.

-5 HTP is a chemical compound that body makes through tryptophan.
+5 HTP is a chemical compound that the body makes through tryptophan.
 It catalyzes the production of serotonin — a mood hormone.
 Increased levels of serotonin in the brain help develop and sustain a better mood and leave little or no room for depression.

 5 HTP is naturally obtained from the seeds of an African plant called Griffonia simplicifolia.
 It is also available in supplements.
 100-300 milligrams of 5 HTP should be taken depending on condition.